OkGoDoIt/OpenAI-API-dotnet/README.md

 # C#/.NET SDK for accessing the OpenAI GPT-3 API

 A simple C# .NET wrapper library to use with OpenAI's GPT-3 API.
+More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).

 ## Requirements